MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/Desk-MetXVault.md

 > #ISSUE/DONE
 >
 > #### Create a TODO framework with different roles
-> - assigned: The responsable(s) to do
+> - assigned: The responsible(s) to do
-> - evaluator: The responsable to check when it is done, and. marked as so
+> - evaluator: The responsible to check when it is done, and. marked as so
 >
 > #Target/Jose #Referee/Jose
 > `2024:10:15-11:02:11`